-The wood duck or “woodie” is very popular amongst North American waterfowl hunters and for good reason.
-Not only are they one of the world’s most beautiful ducks, they are typically considered among the tastiest too.
+The wood duck, or “woodie,” is very popular among North American waterfowl hunters and for good reason.
+Not only are they one of the world’s most beautiful ducks, they are also typically considered among the tastiest.
 But perhaps the wood duck’s most valuable attribute to hunters is their distribution.
 Wood ducks nest throughout much of the U.S. and provide good waterfowl hunting opportunities where other duck species are uncommon.
 In fact, more wood ducks are harvested in the Atlantic Flyway than any other duck species!
-Across all flyways, wood ducks rank amongst the top five species in total harvest over the last 15 years.
+Across all flyways, wood ducks rank among the top five species in total harvest over the last 15 years.

-Though one of our most common waterfowl species today, conservationists once believed the wood duck was on the verge of extinction.
+Though wood ducks are one of our most common waterfowl species today, conservationists once believed that they were on the verge of extinction.
 In the late 1800s, waterfowl hunting was unregulated and wood ducks were harvested year-round in some areas.
-In addition, bottomland forests in the U.S., critical feeding and nesting habitat for woodies, were disappearing.
+In addition, bottomland forests in the U.S., critical feeding and nesting habitat for woodies were disappearing.
 Wood ducks utilize natural tree cavities for nest sites and as older forests disappeared, so did available locations for nests.
 The wood duck population plummeted and wood ducks were considered rare in many parts of North America.
-By 1916, hunting of wood ducks was prohibited in 22 states and by 1918 wood duck hunting was closed nationwide with the passing of the Migratory Bird Treaty Act.
+By 1916, hunting of wood ducks was prohibited in 22 states, and by 1918 wood duck hunting was closed nationwide with the passing of the Migratory Bird Treaty Act.
 The wood duck season remained closed for over 20 years (1918 – 1941).